HarikalarKutusu/cv-tbox-dataset-compiler/README.md

 2. Clone the repo and cd into it
 3. Install main dependencies using `pip install -r requirements.txt`
 4. For normalization and validation of text-corpora install [commonvoice-utils](https://github.com/ftyers/commonvoice-utils) as defined in the link.
-5. Prepare your data as described above
+5. Prepare your data as described above, edit config.py to point to correct directories in your system
 6. Run the script you want

 ## Other